Venustiano Carranza Mexico City, Mexico Travel Guide

 Seek out "fondas" or "restaurantes" frequented by locals, indicating good food and value.

-Mercado de La Merced is a member of the most substantial traditional markets, offering fresh produce to prepared foods.
-Mercado de Sonora, known for traditional medicine, also includes food stalls.
+Mercado de La Merced is one of the most substantial traditional markets, offering fresh produce to prepared foods.
+Mercado de Sonora, known for traditional medicine, additionally has food stalls.

 These markets present an immersive and authentic experience.